Best Golf Drivers to Fix a Slice

 What Is a Slice?

-When you hit the golf ball, and it moves hard from left to right, it’ll be called a slice.
+When you hit the golf ball, and it curls hard like a banana from left to right, it’ll be called a slice.
 Golfers tend to slice the ball when they play with a longer club and a lower loft.
 When left-handers hit a slice, the ball will go from right to left, while for the right-handers, it will go from left to right.

 Hitting a slice means that you’re missing the sweet spot and hitting on the heel of your club instead.
 You’ll not be slicing the tee shot with a square clubface.
-You’ll be leaving the clubface open, which gives you a shot that moves from the right off the tee.
+You’ll be leaving the clubface open, which gives you a shot that moves to the right off the tee due to the slice spin placed on the golf ball.

 Why Do you Slice a Driver and Not Iron?